shrugs/stickers/README.md

 the purpose of the salt is to support multiple packs of stickers with a single `printer` implementation.

 because `id` is a `uint8`, the maximum number of unique sticker designs in any one given pack is `256`.

+### mint with ETH, frxETH, frxETH#permit()

+stickers can be minted with ETH and frxETH, and optionally with `permit()`

+because ETH <> frxETH goes through the swap facility, the protocol opts to forward the frxETH directly to artists who can swap it to their preferred currency independently

 ### sticker tiers